dvdesolve/l2-multimd/README.md

 Clone this repo (or download archive) and extract in your home folder on Lomonosov-2 cluster.
 Then run `install.sh` and it will install all needed files to the `~/_scratch/opt/l2-multimd`.

 ## Usage
 Load all needed modules and set environment variables if necessary.
-Don't forget about SLURM itself (script will remind you if no `sbatch` command is found)!
-Then copy all necessary folders and files for MD simulations inside `~/_scratch/...` directory.
-After that prepare the **TASKFILE** (see corresponding chapter below) and set directives properly.
+Don't forget about SLURM itself (script will remind you if `sbatch` command isn't found)!
+Then copy all necessary folders and files for MD simulations somewhere to scratch filesystem.
+After that prepare the **TASKFILE** (see corresponding chapter below) and set necessary directives.
 Finally, `cd` into your **DATAROOT** (see below), choose necessary engine and run `~/_scratch/opt/l2-multimd/multimd.sh engine TASKFILE`.

 ## **TASKFILE** synopsis
 **TASKFILE** consists of pairs *DIRECTIVE params*.
 Comments are allowed and marked with `#`.
 You can't use them inside line - only the whole line could be commented out.
 Any extra spaces at the beginning of the line are ignored.
 Empty lines are also ignored.
 Directive keywords are case-insensitive.